erland/erlandplugins/CustomBrowse/trunk/README.txt

 is probably to look at the samples that is delived with the plugin and are stored in the CustomBrowse/Menus directory.
 Some definitions and samples of the format can be found below.
+It is also possible to create globaly available mixes accessible by holding play down on on an item.
+These has to be put in a *.cb.mix.xml file and stored in the same directory as the menu definitions.
+You can look at the CustomBrowse/Mixes directory in the installed plugin to see some samples.
+Mixes can also be defined in a specific menu as described below for the "mix" element.

 The following example shows how an "Albums" menu could be defined.